 2. Get Personal Insurance

 Even if your employer provides extensive insurance coverage, you can’t rely on it alone.
 This is especially true for health and life insurance benefits.
-CNBC reported that most group life insurance policies will only offer up to three times your annual salary.
+CNBC reported that most group life insurance policies would only offer up to three times your annual salary.
 Since the Bureau of labour statistics reports that the average income is around $38,000, that’s only $114,000.
 Considering the average mortgage alone costs around $110,000, this isn’t nearly enough to cover other expenses your surviving family will have to deal with.

 3. Invest Your Money